Wednesbury Parkway tram stop

-Wednesbury Parkway is a tram stop in Wednesbury, Sandwell, England.
+Wednesbury Parkway tram stop is a tram stop in Wednesbury, Sandwell, England.
 It was opened on 31 May 1999 and has park and ride facilities.
-It is situated on Midland Metro Line 1.
+It is situated on West Midlands Metro Line 1.
 The stop has a third track alongside running into the tram depot which is a short distance east.
 It also has a third platform on this track, for services terminating or starting here.
+It primarily serves the towns of Wednesbury and Tipton.

 Services

-Mondays to Fridays, Midland Metro services in each direction between Birmingham and Wolverhampton run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
+On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.